U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 16 - Advanced RNN.md

 ## Limitations of RNN (GRNN)

-In recurrent models we get weights sharing that is very good because the parameter are smaller, they are all the same in fact they are used in the next sequence and also backprop in time, in the [[Lesson 14 - Seqeuential Models and Gated RNN#Encoder-Decoder architectures]] we've seen compositional pieces like encoder decoder.
+In recurrent models we get weights sharing that is very good because the parameter are smaller, they are all the same in fact they are used in the next sequence and also backprop in time, in the [[Lesson 14 - RNN Sequential Models and Gated RNN#Encoder-Decoder architectures]] we've seen compositional pieces like encoder decoder.

 There are piece relevant in a certain time, other pieces that are not relevant and pieces always relevant